muritane/coordination-architecture/money.md

 When monetization dominates:

-* trust atrophies,
+- trust atrophies,
-* legitimacy decays,
+- legitimacy decays,
-* respect disappears,
+- respect disappears,
-* authority hardens.
+- authority hardens.

 At that point, money is no longer optional.
 It becomes compulsory.

-Optionality loss is path-dependent.
+Optionality loss is path-dependent and difficult to reverse.
-Once coordination collapses into a single medium, reversal is slow, costly, and politically fraught.

 ---